The elliptical is one piece of gym equipment that many gym “buffs” have probably never even thought about using.

 Elliptical exercise machines are one of the most undervalued pieces of gym equipment, and you would be wise to understand more about its many benefits!

 Benefits of Using the Elliptical Machine

 Probably the single most important benefit of the elliptical is that anyone can do it.
-Yes, it is true that the elliptical is not a “functional” exercise when compared to running or even walking, but it still is exercise.
+Yes, it is true that the elliptical is not a functional exercise such as the Jacob’s Ladder Exercise, running, or even walking; but it still is exercise.

 The elliptical puts minimal stress on all the joints in your body, and it is an excellent piece of equipment to be used by those with injuries, or who are just beginning their fitness career.
 The motion of the elliptical itself is incredibly easy to be learned, and can be learned by pretty much anyone.

 Research has even proven that the elliptical is safe for those who suffer from chronic stroke and are not able to walk!
 As stated in the Journal of Neurologic Physical Therapy

 “Elliptical training appears to be a safe and feasible training alternative for ambulatory individuals with chronic stroke.